 Fourth, facilitate all the planned workshops in as short a space of time as possible.
 Attendees should ideally be from the same levels so there is no peer pressure which may prevent speaking freely.
 So team members, then managers, then senior manager and then senior leadership.

 Fifth?
-Ask us in for a chat to discuss all 7 steps and their content.
+Ask us in for a chat to discuss all the steps.

 How do we create and cultivate a great OC?